 In today's society, liver congestion is a common problem.
 There are many causes including pollution, alcohol abuse, drug abuse, poor diet, preservatives, artificial sweeteners, overeating, stress, hepatitis, inactive lifestyle, and long term use of antibiotics and tranquilizers.

-Most Americans have unhealthy livers due to the constant assault of toxins from food and water supplies.
+Most Americans have weak livers due to the constant assault of toxins from food and water supplies.
 Thank God the liver can rejuvenate itself and continues to function even when eighty percent of its cells are damaged.

 Symptoms of poor liver function include a tendency for constipation, alternating with diarrhea, a sluggish system, abdominal bloating, menstrual disorders, itchy palms, unexplained skin problems, bags under the eyes, inflamed eyes, depression, anemia, unexplained weight gain, poor digestion, food allergies, nausea, dizziness, dry tongue, jaundiced skin, and liver spots (dark areas on the skin).

 A healthy liver depends on a healthy diet and exercise.
 Low fat foods with high fiber, lots of vegetables, plenty of fresh fruits, potassium rich foods like greens, enzyme rich foods like yogurt, and sulfur rich foods like onions and garlic will help ensure a healthy liver.
 The liver also needs lots of oxygen so daily exercise and fresh, clean air are essential.

-The Cherokee Indians and early settlers prepared “yeller" root and dandelion spring tonic for ridding the body of the “winter blues.”
+The Cherokee Indians and early settlers prepared “yeller" root and dandelion spring tonic for curing the body of “winter blues.”
 This strong tea was known to boost energy and improve overall health.